githubschool/generation-cup/_slides/06-mnnhbc.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Welcome to the greatest slide deck"
 ---

 I'm Matthew.
 I like guitar, have a moustashe problem and have arms and legs which look slightly octopoid